dposse/bballSlackbotUpgraded/README.md

 ### Usage

+#### workspaces/mlb-api

+To add/change any code, the typescript compiler can be started in watch mode with `yarn start`, and tests run with `yarn test`.
+This was setup with TSdx.

+#### workspaces/serverless-wrappers

-To run tests, run (in the appropriate workspace)
+To run tests, run

     tsc --watch
     yarn test